Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 Refer to Part 4 of the Guide for information on Gender Impact Assessment.

-If the gender analysis confirmed the proposal has limited or no gender equality impacts, it may be appropriate to complete only sections 1 and 2 of the Gender Impact Assessment Template.
-Completing sections 3 and 4 are optional for these proposals.
-If sections 3 and 4 are not completed for these proposals they should be marked as ‘N/A’.
-They should not be deleted.
+If the proposal has limited or no gender equality impacts, it may be appropriate to complete only sections 1 and 2 of the Gender Impact Assessment Template.
+In this case, mark section 3 and 4 as ‘N/A’ – do not delete them.

-Attach the Gender Impact Assessment Template for lodgment with the Cabinet Submission, in addition to completing the Gender Analysis Summary.
+Attach the completed Gender Impact Assessment for lodgment with the Cabinet Submission.

-Remember, where a Cabinet Submission has more than one NPP, a Gender Impact Assessment Template must be completed for every NPP that meets any of the five criteria.
+Remember where a Cabinet Submission has more than one NPP, a Gender Impact Assessment Template must be completed for every NPP that meets any of the 5 criteria.

 Notebook icon